-Our current hospital policy requires that all in-patients must pay a deposit or provide credit card details on arrival to confirm their intent to pay for treatment.
+Our terms require for all in-patients admited to the hospital, a hospital deposit or to provide credit card details on arrival to confirm intent to pay for treatment.

 ALL AI FEES MUST BE SETTLED BY THE TIME OF DISCHARGE OF THE MARE FROM THE HOSPITAL AND OUR NORMAL 5% DISCOUNT SCHEME FOR PAYMENT AT THE TIME WILL BE ALLOCATED FOR THIS.

 If you have any questions relating to our AI services, or regarding any aspect of equine breeding, please do not hesitate to contact any of the team at BELL EQUINE who are involved in our equine breeding programme on 01622 813700.

 There are several important factors that anyone contemplating breeding should consider:

 Is your mare suitable for breeding?
 Traits such as conformation and temperament are highly heritable and should be important considerations when selecting a mare.
 Mares with serious conformational faults or temperament issues are not ideal candidates.
 Mares considered suitable would have shown a high quality of performance during their competing career and have an amenable and reliable temperament.

 Is your mare in good health?
 Health, body condition, vaccination and worming status can play an important role in the fertility of your mare.

 Most mares have a 21 day oestrous cycle.
 This is divided into: